Cirkit Designer Logo

 FAQs

 No, the TP4056 is designed for single-cell batteries only.
-Charging multiple cells in series requires a specialized balance charger.
+Charging multiple batteries in series requires a specialized charging circuit.

 • What happens if I leave the battery connected after it is fully charged?

-The module automatically stops charging when the battery is full, preventing overcharging.
+The module automatically stops charging when the battery is fully charged, preventing overcharging.

-• Can I use the module with a solar panel?
+• Can I use the module without a battery connected?